its-aleezA/cpu-scheduling-simulator/README.md

-# 🎮 Arcade Process Scheduler
+# 🎮 ChronoCore: Arcade Process Scheduler

 A retro-styled CPU scheduling simulator that visualizes five different process scheduling algorithms with a 90s arcade aesthetic.
 Built with C++ backend and HTML/CSS/JavaScript frontend.